rwblokzijl/Msc-thesis-EuroToken/thesis.md

 middle-man exchanging 1 tether for 1 dollar.
 Centralised stablecoins are often seen as an intermediary solution that provides a wrapper over the old monetary system in order to extend it with the features of digital currencies.
-These coins are essentially financial derivatives that depend on already existing currencies.
+These coins are essentially financial derivatives with the same flaws of their underlying currencies, except for the addition of some digital features.

 On June 18, 2019, a new currency conceived by a group of Facebook engineers was announced under the brand name "Libra" [@Diem:whitepaper].
 Later renamed to